- DataFrame-style ecosystem

 - builds design matrices (i.e. it knows how to represent

+This system seems to be a developing lingua franca for the differentiable learning frameworks.
 Somewhat similar to the matrix-style interface of the scikit-learn, but weirder, is the computation-flow-graph-style of the differentiable learning libraries such as pytorch and Tensorflow, and the variational approximation / deep learning communities.
-Notably not quite the same interface, but still very matrixey, the probabilistic NN libraries probably fit in this school.

 Interoperation with other languages, platforms